 DWR has the authority to investigate, plan, construct, and develop water-related projects, and serves as a mechanism to financially support those efforts throughout North Dakota.
-There are seven divisions that make up the DWR: Administration, Atmospheric Resources, Planning and Education, Regulatory, State Engineer, Water Appropriation, and Water Development.
+There are six divisions that make up the DWR: Administration, Atmospheric Resources, Planning and Education, Regulatory, Water Appropriation, and Water Development.

 DWR is primarily located in the Bank of ND Building, 1200 Memorial Highway, Bismarck, North Dakota.
 In addition, DWR has field offices in Fargo, and near Minnewaukan.

 Office of the State Engineer